refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ## Conclusion

-In this article, we covered how to create a headless refine application using the refine CLI as well as creating a **React CRUD** application using refine.
-There is no limit to what can be achieved using refine as you can quickly a fully API or **BAAS**-powered application with minimal effort and code.
+In this article, we covered how to create a headless **refine** application using the `create refine-app` as well as creating a **React CRUD** application using **refine**.
+There is no limit to what can be achieved using **refine** as you can quickly a fully API or **BAAS**-powered application with minimal effort and code.
 It also has well-detailed documentation which can soon get you started as well as guide you through your building process.
 To access the documentation, visit [here](https://refine.dev/docs/getting-started/overview/).

 ## Live CodeSandbox Example

 <CodeSandboxExample path="blog-refine-airtable-crud" />

----

-"